 Several options exist for reaching and returning from Timber Lake and Haynach Lakes.
 A shuttle or hitch is necessary for all of them.

 The shortest variation of this run starts at Timber Lake Trailhead and finishes at Green Mountain Trailhead, which are separated by seven miles along Trail Ridge Road.
-Alternatively, start at Milner Pass (which is about the same distance but has less climbing) and finish at North Inlet Trailhead (+2.4 miles).
+Alternatively, start at Milner Pass (which is about the same distance but has less climbing) and/or finish at North Inlet Trailhead (+2.4 miles).
 The net vertical uphill/downhill difference between running northbound and southbound is generally negligible, unless you start at Milner Pass.

 2. Continental Divide Trail Loop